United States Federal Government - Government Documents Information

 Lockwood Library became a selective federal government depository in 1963.
 The U.S. Government Publishing Office (GPO) forwards to depository libraries copies of government publications without charge.
 Selective depositories receive only those items they choose to acquire.
 Depositories assume the responsibility of making the documents available to the entire community when receiving them gratis.

 In UB's context, that means the University community, as well as the public at large.
 The Government Documents Collection receives approximately 64% of the documents available.
 Click here for a more detailed description of the depository system and click here for an audio description.

 Although becoming a depository late, the UB Libraries still hold a wide variety of Congressional materials and census publications from the eighteenth century, nineteenth, and twentieth centuries.
 Most federal government titles owned by UB are listed in the Libraries Catalog.
-Documents that deal with the social sciences, humanities, and arts are in Lockwood Library, and those that cover the sciences and engineering are in the Silverman Library.
+U.S. federal documents are located on the first floor of Lockwood Library.

 The following information will also help locate government publications.

 - Learning U.S. Government Information: Textbooks and Other Sources

 The Buffalo and Erie County Public Library System Central Library (Lafayette Square) became a depository library in 1895 and holds many of the earlier materials unavailable at UB.

 Lockwood Libraries Government Information home page (http://library.buffalo.edu/asl/guides/busdoc) includes a search engine that retrieves all government and related commercial sources cited on its Web site.